Linking Across Data Granularity: Fitting Multivariate Hawkes Processes to Partially Interval-Censored Data: Model

-The \( \pmbp(d, e) \) conditional intensity $\boldsymbol{\xi}_E(t)$ is obtained by taking the conditional intensity $\boldsymbol{\lambda^{\star}}(t)$ of a $d$-dimensional Hawkes process and averaging over the set of event histories $\bigcup_{j \in E}\HSf^{j}_{t^-}$ in the $E$ dimensions.
-Under this construction, the \( \pmbp(d,e) \) process can be viewed as a collection of $d$ processes with the following properties: The dynamics in the $E$ dimensions follow an $e$-dimensional inhomogeneous Poisson process, while in the $E^c$ dimensions is governed by a ($d-e$)-dimensional Hawkes process.
+\pioc{The $\pmbp(d,e)$ intensity is a stochastic function due to its dependence on the current realization of $\HSf^{E^c}_{t^-}$; on the $E$ dimensions we take the expectation over all possible realizations of $\HSf^{E}_{t^-}$, similar to the MBP intensity in \cref{eq:mbp_def}.}

-In practical settings, the $E$ dimensions coincide with the set of events where the exact event time is not accessible and only interval-censored event counts can be obtained.
-On the other hand, the $E^c$ dimensions coincide with events with complete event time information.
-As a specific example, $E$ would be YouTube views and $E^c$ the set of tweets, \eg, \cref{fig:teaser}.
+In practice, $E$ would be chosen to be the set of dimensions where event times are inaccessible and only interval-censored event counts can be obtained, while $E^c$ would be the dimensions with event time information.
+In \cref{fig:teaser} for instance $E$ would be YouTube views and $E^c$ the set of tweets.